bigmac2k/Jakstab/README.md

 * Johannes Kinder: Static Analysis of x86 Executables.
 Technische Universität Darmstadt, 2010.
 [PDF](http://nbn-resolving.de/urn:nbn:de:tuda-tuprints-23388)

+BDDStab is a Jakstab plug-in, providing a BDD-based integer value analysis to resolve branch targets.
+It's heavy lifting is implemented in a [library](https://github.com/bigmac2k/integerset-bdd) that is written in Scala.
 A detailed description of the BDDStab Plug-In is available in:

 * A non-convex abstract domain for the value analysis of binaries.